arkiuat/pe-reconstruct/README.md

 do this for segment-aligned translations into other languages.

-* Because proper support for interlinear and side-by-side display is the newest feature added before initial publication, I may not yet have finished constructing all of the pe-subst-pli-ms.json files correctly.
+* Because proper support for interlinear and side-by-side display is the newest feature added before initial publication, I have not yet finished constructing all of the pe-subst-pli-ms.json files correctly.
 Originally I hadn't intended to touch the Pāli root text, but once things got to a certain point, it seemed a shame not to support interlinear and side-by-side display.
 These will be